On leveraging constrained smooth additive regression models for global optimization: Preliminary concepts

-Note that the number of decision variables depends on the number of $B-$spline functions in the $B-$spline basis, determined by the number of internal knots, $k$, and the degree, $d$, set to estimate $f$, plus the constant $\alpha$.
+The decision variables in the problem~\eqref{eq:preliminaries:LSE} are the regression coefficients $\theta_l$ plus the intercept $\alpha$.
+Then, the number of decision variables depends only on the number of $B-$spline functions in the $B-$spline basis, determined by the choice of parameters $k$ and $d$, plus one for the intercept.
+Consequently, the number of decision variables remains independent of the number $n$ of observations.
+This is a key advantage since it means that the computational complexity of problem~\eqref{eq:preliminaries:LSE} does not scale with the size of the dataset.